Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Numerical Results

-In Section~\ref{sec:recovery_precoders}, the solution to Problems~\ref{pro:problem:AODnAOA} to \ref{pro:problem:AOA} was obtained by approximating the prior ranges on the AoD/AoA with a grid of discrete angles.
-According to the analysis in Section~\ref{sec:recovery_precoders} if the grid approximation is exact and $\rank \mathbf{X}<M$, where $\mathbf{X}$ is the solution to the convex problem \eqref{opt:conic}, then Algorithm~\ref{alg:optimal_precoders} can retrieve the optimal precoders $\mathbf{F}$ for Problems~\ref{pro:problem:AODnAOA} to \ref{pro:problem:AOA}.
+In Section~\ref{sec:recovery_precoders}, the solution to Problems~\ref{pro:problem:AODnAOA}--\ref{pro:problem:AOA} was obtained by approximating the prior ranges on the AoD/AoA with a grid of discrete angles.
+According to the analysis in Section~\ref{sec:recovery_precoders} if the grid approximation is sufficiently dense and $\rank \mathbf{X}<M$, where $\mathbf{X}$ is the solution to the convex problem \eqref{opt:conic}, then Algorithm~\ref{alg:optimal_precoders} can retrieve the optimal precoders $\mathbf{F}$ for Problems~\ref{pro:problem:AODnAOA}--\ref{pro:problem:AOA}.
 To verify that the grid is a good approximation, we have computed the optimal precoders for the three problems for different grid sizes.
 Naturally, we expect that denser grids will lead to better approximations.
-We have found out that the worst case rEB, rDEB and rOEB for the AoD-AoA-, AoD- and AoA-optimal precoders of Problems~\ref{pro:problem:AODnAOA} to \ref{pro:problem:AOA}, respectively, quickly converges to a constant value as the grid becomes denser.
-In particular, the precoders computed with 8 grid points are less than 0.1\% worse than precoders computed with 100 grid points.
+We have found that the worst case rEB, rDEB and rOEB for the AoD-AoA-, AoD- and AoA-optimal precoders of Problems~\ref{pro:problem:AODnAOA} to \ref{pro:problem:AOA}, respectively, quickly converges to a constant value as the grid becomes denser.
+In particular, the precoders computed with 5 grid points have a worst case accuracy (in terms of metrics \eqref{eq:metrics:AoD-AoA}--\eqref{eq:metrics:AoA}) that is only 1\% worse than that of the precoders computed with 100 grid points.

-Fig.~\ref{fig:rankX} plots the worst case (w.c.) rEB of the optimal AoD-AoA-precoders for varying $M$ while keeping the total training duration constant.
-Parameter $M$ represents the number of training sequences with different precoding weights.